emintz/ArduinoLib/RTOSAid/README.md

 * Suspended: quiescent, waiting to be resumed
 * Waiting: waiting for a notification or an event

-In addition, tasks can be waiting on a semaphore or queue, or for a hardware event.
+Tasks wait on a semaphore or queue, or wait for a hardware event.

 Waiting tasks do absolutely nothing and impose no load on the CPU.